Skip to content

 Halifax, Nova Scotia

-ITS for Girls is a free monthly club offered on the last Saturday of each month from September to June for girls in grades 4-9.
-At each session, participants learn about emerging science, technology and industry by doing hands-on activities with female mentors, either at the Dalhousie University campus, or visiting a mentor’s place of work.
-This program allows girls to learn about career opportunities
+ITS for Girls is a free monthly club offered on the last Saturday of each month from September to June for youth in grades 4-8.
+At each session, participants learn about emerging science, technology and industry by doing hands-on activities with mentors reflective of the participants we serve, either at the Dalhousie University campus, or visiting a mentor’s place of work.
+This program allows youth to learn about exciting STEM career opportunities.

 Girls Count